-Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatcl newan Supporting Agencies ion Saskatchewan Ministry of Labour Relations and Workplace Safety (OHS) This ministry works with employers and employees, as well as industry stakeholders to reduce and eliminate workplace injuries and create a safe work environment.
+Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatcl hewan Supporting Agencies ion Saskatchewan Ministry of Labour Relations and Workplace Safety (OHS) This ministry works with employers and employees, as well as industry stakeholders to reduce and eliminate workplace injuries and create a safe work environment.
 Dispatches representatives, when deemed appropriated, to evaluate and enforce compliance of regulations under provincial and territorial jurisdiction.
 Ensure that the company is monitoring the health and safety of all contractors and other workers who are not under the Canada Labour Code Jurisdiction.
 Will inspect and review the events of serious injuries or death to workers under provincial and territorial jurisdiction to ensure compliance with the provincial OHS legislation.
 WCB has the overall responsibility for the administration of the workers' compensation system in Saskatchewan.
-Notify the Ministry of any "critical incident" including, but not limited to: The actual or potential loss of life Limb or function related to a health service operated by, SHA, or health care organical Check with appropriate Pembina SME for fur requirements.
-Contact the WCB within 5 days after the data become aware of an injury that prevents a very small contact. vices provided by, or a program zation.
-In ther details on reporting the on which an employer has worker from earning full wages or Workers' Compensation Board (WCB that necessitates medical aid, or situations of the accident causes, or may cause the continuous of the second of the s death of a worker s or more ectrical conductor ance TSAS The Technical Safety Authority of Saskatchewan (TSAS) is the safety regulator for pressure vessels and equipment in Saskatchewan.
+Notify the Ministry of any "critical incident" including, but not limited to: The actual or potential loss of life Limb or function related to a health serve operated by, SHA, or health care organized.
+Check with appropriate Pembina SME for fur requirements.
+Contact the WCB within 5 days after the data become aware of an injury that prevents a vertical process. rices provided by, or a program zation. rther details on reporting e on which an employer has vorker from earning full wages or Workers' Compensation Board (WCB that necessitates medical aid, or situations v The accident causes, or may cause the d Will require hospitalization for 72 hours Structural failure or collapse of scaffold Accidental contact with an energized ele Or an uncontrolled spill of a toxic substance Check with appropriate Pembina SME for furequirements. vhere: eath of a worker or more ectrical conductor ince TSAS The Technical Safety Authority of Saskatchewan (TSAS) is the safety regulator for pressure vessels and equipment in Saskatchewan.
 Issue certificate of inspection permits for pressure equipment before the equipment is placed into service.
 Ensure that regular inspections of in-service pressure equipment are conducted.
 Examine, certify, and register Pressure Welders and Welding Examiners, Power Engineers, and Pressure Equipment Inspectors.
 Conduct safety education and training.
 Investigate accidents or unsafe conditions that involve boilers and/or pressure equipment.
-Notify as indicated by the External Contact in Matrix.
+Notify as indicated by the External Contact N Matrix.
 WSA The Water Security Agency (WSA) is a one window service for Saskatchewan core water management responsibilities.
-Notify for any incident that affects or may a supplies, or potable water sources. ffect waterbodies, raw water SaskPower SaskPower is the principal electricity provider in Saskatchewan.
-SaskPower would disconnect electrical services as required in the event of an incident.
-Notify as indicated by the External Contact i Matrix.
+Notify for any incident that affects or may a supplies, or potable water sources. ffect waterbodies, raw water SaskPower SaskPower is the principal electricity provider in Saskatchewan. • SaskPower would disconnect electrical services as required in the event of an incident.
+Notify as indicated by the External Contact N Matrix.